 In terms of interior length, each MEB model thus corresponds to a current vehicle from the next higher category.
 While the exterior dimensions of the Q4 e-tron concept are comparable to those of the Q3, it offers the interior dimensions of a Q5.
 The architecture of the dashboard also offers new design opportunities.

-Of course the MEB platform also offers different performance levels and drive layouts.
-In addition to the typical quattro all-wheel drive with an electric motor at the front and rear axles, there will also be a drive variant with a rear-mounted engine and rear-wheel drive for the entrylevel variants.
+Of course, the MEB platform also offers different performance levels and drive layouts.
+In addition to the typical quattro all-wheel drive with an electric motor at the front and rear axles, there are also drive variant with a rear-mounted engine and rear-wheel drive for the entry level variants.